Michael Reagan: Legal problems

 In 1981, Reagan was accused of felony violations of California securities laws in court documents.
 The Los Angeles County District Attorney alleged that Reagan had baited investors into unlawful stock arrangements, and selling stocks despite the fact that he was not legally permitted to do so.
 The D.A.'s office investigated allegations that Reagan improperly spent money invested by others in a company, Agricultural Energy Resources, he operated out of his house in a venture to develop the potential of gasohol, a combination of alcohol and gasoline.
 Investigators said they were also checking whether he had spent up to $17,500 of investors' money for his living expenses.
 The district attorney's office cleared Reagan of both charges later that year.

 On September 20, 2012, Reagan, Tim Kelly and Jay Hoffman were sued by a fellow partner, for allegedly withholding the partner's interest in an e-mail business built around the Reagan.com domain name.
 In 2015, a Los Angeles Superior Court jury found Reagan liable for conversion and breach of fiduciary duty.
 Reagan and his business partners were ordered to pay $662,500 each in damages.

 Personal life

 In June 1971, Reagan married Pamela Gail Putnam (born 1952), daughter of Duane Putnam, former Atlanta Falcons football line coach.
 The couple divorced in 1972.

 He married Colleen Sterns, an interior decorator, in 1975 at The Church on the Way.
 They have two children, Cameron and Ashley.
 Reagan and his wife live in the Toluca Lake area of Los Angeles.

-In January 2011, he called his adoptive brother Ron Reagan, the biological son of Ronald Reagan and his second wife, Nancy Davis Reagan, "an embarrassment" for speculating in a memoir that their father suffered from Alzheimer's disease while president.
+In January 2011, he called his adoptive brother Ron Reagan, the biological son of Ronald Reagan and his second wife, Nancy Reagan, "an embarrassment" for speculating in a memoir that their father suffered from Alzheimer's disease while president.